Table of Contents

 Promoting Sustainable Agriculture and Cattle Ranching

-Much of the deforestation is driven by expanding soy and beef production.
-Transitioning to sustainable practices — such as integrated crop-livestock-forestry systems, zero-deforestation supply chains, and certification schemes like Rainforest Alliance — can reduce the pressure on forests.
-Governments can provide incentives for farmers to adopt these methods and penalize those who clear land illegally.
+Much of the Amazonian deforestation is driven by expanding soy cultivation and cattle ranching.
+Transitioning to sustainable land-use practices—such as integrated crop-livestock-forestry systems, zero-deforestation supply chains, and certification schemes like the Rainforest Alliance—can reduce pressures on forests while maintaining agricultural productivity.

 International and Regional Cooperation